lowplgr/DellOP3050AIO-ocefi/README.md

 > [!WARNING]
 > THIS ISNT FIXABLE!

-# Why this bugs isnt fixable?
+# Why these bugs isnt fixable?
 - **Because, AppleALC dont supporting ALC3661, but you can use your bluetooth headphones, its working as well**
 - **Brighness will not work because iMacs dont have brighness changing feature, so you can use macOS only with max brighness**